SciSciSummerSchool/s4_website/cod.md

 *   During this virtual event or any of its related events no participant should engage in harassment in any form.
 *   Do not disrupt the virtual meeting (e.g., “zoom-bombing”) or engage in harm or threats of harm of any kind.
 Do not create/contribute to a safety threat or unsafe or exclusionary situation.
 *   Do not make audio or visual recordings of the Virtual Meeting in any medium—and do not distribute audio or visual recordings of the Virtual Meeting (via social media or any other means).
 Only S4 or its representatives may do so, after warning participants to give them an opportunity to opt out.
-*   Do not take or distribute pictures of or copy research posters/presentation materials unless explicit permission is granted.
+*   Do not distribute pictures of or copy research posters/presentation materials unless screenshots are taken for personal use or explicit permission is granted.
 *   Participants violating these rules may be expelled from without a refund at the discretion of S4.
 Participants asked to stop any harassing behavior are expected to comply immediately.

 ##### Note About Differences of Opinion and Offense